 Thoughtful Design Isn’t Free

 My “average” design from me ranges from $750-$1500ish and includes a personalized consultation that allows me to get into your head and really understand your needs and desires.
-After we speak (usually 30 minutes or so), I will collect your property survey (for accurate measurements), take photos and ask you for a sun chart to better understand your light requirements in various places throughout the yard.
-This helps me coordinate the plant palette with the proper plants for your conditions, while creating continuity in colors and textures throughout the landscape.
+After we speak (usually 30 minutes or so), I will collect your property survey for accurate measurements.
+I take photos and ask you for a sun chart to better understand your light requirements in various places throughout the yard.
+This helps me coordinate the plant palette for your conditions, while creating continuity in colors and textures throughout the landscape.